Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

    * Activate Abilities: Players take turns activating the abilities of their deployed cards.
 Each card may have multiple abilities with varying costs and effects.
 Activating an Active Ability requires paying its specified costs (like CP) and also requires exhausting the card (turning it sideways), unless the ability explicitly states otherwise.
 A card must be in a ready state to activate an ability that requires it to be exhausted.
    * Play Events: Event cards can be played during this phase for one-time powerful effects.
 These cards are discarded after use.
    * Passing: If a player has no more abilities to activate or Events to play, they can pass their turn.
    * Iniative: The initiative of the Command Phase is won by the player who deployed the fewest cards (Units, Assets, Terrain, Upgrades) in the Deployment Phase.
 If all players played the same number of cards, then the player that spent the fewest CP wins.
-Finally if all players spent the same CP, the next player to the left of the last player to take action takes initiative.
+Finally, if all players spent the same CP, the next player in clockwise order from the last player to take action takes initiative.

 ##### Command Phase Diagram